 Utah provides a nonresident card valid for twenty one days.
 Visiting patients must meet Utah’s qualifying conditions and complete a simple online application.

-States with Limited Reciprocity
+States With Limited Reciprocity (Possession Only)

 Arizona